ncagle/DNS-over-HTTPS/HTTP3.md

 ## h3-27

-As of March, 2020 curl speaks h3-27 with either backend.
+As of July, 2020 curl speaks h3-29 with either backend.

 ## Still doesn't work